 This results in 26 parameters, which describe the stereo camera system and the transformation between the stereo camera and the TCP.

 All steps are automatically performed in a user friendly Java/C implementation.

 Future work includes improving the handling of the tool as well as increasing the robustness of automatic calibration grid recognition.

 DLR Laser-range Scanner Calibration

 The Levenberg-Marquardt algorithm needs a quality parameter, e.g. deviation, for every single measurement.
-As the algorithm is very instable against outliers and outliers are more common at greater ranges, we take the increasing variance by longer sensing ranges, approximated by an exponential function as a measure of quality, such that measurements from further away will be considered less.
+As the algorithm is very unstable against outliers and outliers are more common at greater ranges, we take the increasing variance at longer sensing ranges, approximated by an exponential function as a measure of quality, such that measurements from further away will be considered to a lesser extent.

 T. Bodenmüller, W. Sepp, M. Suppa, and G. Hirzinger.
 Tackling Multi-sensory 3D Data Acquisition and Fusion.
 Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2007), pp. 2180-2185, San Diego, CA, USA, 2007.